-Borrowing From a Life Insurance Policy - What You Need To Know
+Borrowing From a Life Insurance Policy

-A Good or Bad Idea?
+Good or Bad Idea?

-Although traditional life insurance was developed to provide a death benefit to a beneficiary in the event of the insured person's death, several products evolved in the latter part of the 20th century that incorporated savings or investment component.
+Although traditional life insurance was originally developed to provide a death benefit to a beneficiary in the event of the insured person's death, several products evolved in the latter part of the 20th century that also incorporated a type of savings or investment component.

 Can You Borrow Money From Term Life Insurance Policies?